yathit/ydndb-website-content/ydn-db/doc/query/cmpidx.markdown

       }
     );

-Only the last field can be filtered by a range in index query.
-Keep in mind this limitation.
+Only the last field in an index can be filtered by a range in index query.
+Keep this limitation in mind.

-With above index, it is not possible to filter 'publisher' and sorted by 'license'.
-That require another index of `['publisher', 'license']`.
-This limit compound index to use in ad hoc query.
+It is not possible to use this index to filter by 'publisher' and sort by 'license'.
+That requires another index of `['publisher', 'license']`.
+This limits compound index use in ad hoc queries.

-Note that, when iterator is used, list method do not have offset.
-It is for performance and robustness reasons.
-Skipping a number of records is not fast for large offset value.
-At the same time, we cannot sure that, the number of records are not change during the time.
-Iterator save current position and hence it can resume from the last position.
-For paging next view, invoke the list again with the existing iterator.
-It will page to the next view.
-Position can be be persist to storage and resume on later time.
-To reverse the direction, use `reverse` method of the iterator.
+Note that the list method does not have an offset when using an iterator.
+This is by design to improve performance and robustness: skipping a number of records is not fast for a large offset value.
+Also, you cannot be sure that the number of records does not change during execution of the query.
+The iterator saves the current position so it can resume from that position.
+If you are using views to page through results, invoke the list again with the existing iterator to page to the next view.
+The position can even be be persisted to storage and resumed at a later time.
+To reverse the direction of the results, use `reverse` method of the iterator.

-Query using compound index take only logarithmic time on object store records and hence it is very fast.
-But it requires more CPU time on write and extra storage for indexes.
-Query have to be plan before for indexing.
-Query are limited to one range filter.
-Multiple sort order is supported.
+Queries using a compound index take only logarithmic time on object store records: it is very fast.
+Writing data with indexes requires more CPU time and extra storage for the indexes.
+Queries have to be planned before indexing and queries are limited to one range filter.
+Multiple sort orders are supported.

 {% endwrap %}